© John Wiley & Sons A/S. Published by John Wiley & Sons Ltd

 Abbreviations and symbols.
 Use Chemical Abstracts as a guide for abbreviations and symbols.
 All units must be metric.
 The following examples illustrate preferred abbreviations: 37°C, 3H, 14C, min (for minutes), h (for hours), ml, g.

 Scientific names and nomenclature.
 Official or standardized nomenclature should be used whenever available (e.g. the CD nomenclature for leukocyte differentiation antigens; official HLA Nomenclature).
-Original nucleotide or amino acid sequence data described in manuscripts must be submitted to GenBAnk before submission.
+Original nucleotide or amino acid sequence data described in manuscripts must be submitted to ENA/GenBank/DDBJ before submission.
 Manuscripts containing DNA or protein sequences without accession number are not accepted.
-Sequences of new alleles should meet the requirements of international nomenclature committees e.g. New HLA alleles require sequencing of complete genes for their proper definition.
+Sequences of new alleles should meet the requirements of international nomenclature committees e.g. New HLA alleles require sequencing of complete genes for their proper definition and should have been named by the WHO Nomenclature Committee for Factors of the HLA System.

 New Allele Alerts.
 All reports confined to describing new alleles will be published under the heading New Allele Alert and are not formally peer reviewed.
 New allele alerts are designed to provide rapid publication of new HLA and other gene alleles.
 New allele reports should have no more than five authors.